-Pursuant to Rule 8.200(c) of the California Rules of Court,

-California Women's Law Center ("CWLC") respectfully submits this application and proposed amicus curiae brief in support of Appellant Adali trial court in this case committed legal error by concluding that an existing criminal protective order barred it from issuing a restraining order under the why the trial court's error, if repeated, will endanger Californians seeking protection against domestic violence.
+Pursuant to Rule 8.200(c) of the California Rules of Court, California Women's Law Center ("CWLC") respectfully submits this application and proposed amicus curiae brief in support of Appellant Adali Lugo.
+CWLC seeks to file the attached proposed brief to explain that the trial court in this case committed legal error by concluding that an existing criminal protective order barred it from issuing a restraining order under the Domestic Violence Protection Act ("DVPA").
+CWLC also seeks to explain why the trial court's error, if repeated, will endanger Californians seeking protection against domestic violence.